Einstein tori and crooked surfaces: Introduction

 The theory of \emph{crooked planes}, in the context of Minkowski space, has been very successful in understanding and classifying discrete groups of affine transformations acting properly on $\mathbb{R}^3$ (\cite{MR3262435},\cite{MR2003687},\cite{MR3569564} and \cite{MR3480555}).
 Crooked planes are piecewise linear surfaces in Minkowski $3$-space which bound fundamental domains for proper affine actions.
 In 2003, Frances~\cite{MR1989275} studied the boundary at infinity of these quotients of Minkowski space by introducing the \emph{conformal compactification} of a crooked plane.
 In this paper, we call conformally compactified crooked planes \emph{crooked surfaces}.

-Recently, Danciger-Gu\'eritaud-Kassel~\cite{DGKfundamentald} have adapted crooked planes to the negatively curved anti de Sitter space.
-In a note shortly following the DGK paper, Goldman~\cite{G14} unified crooked planes and anti de Sitter crooked planes.
-More precisely, Minkowski space and anti de Sitter space can be conformally embedded in the Einstein universe in such a way that crooked planes in both contexts are subsets of a crooked surface.
+Recently, Danciger-Gu\'eritaud-Kassel~\cite{DGKfundamentald} have adapted crooked planes to the negatively curved anti-de Sitter space.
+In a note shortly following the DGK paper, Goldman~\cite{G14} unified crooked planes and anti-de Sitter crooked planes.
+More precisely, Minkowski space and anti-de Sitter space can be conformally embedded in the Einstein universe in such a way that crooked planes in both contexts are subsets of a crooked surface.

 A crooked surface is constructed using three pieces : two wings, and a stem.
 The wings are parts of light cones, and the stem is part of an Einstein torus.
 In order to understand the intersection of crooked surfaces, we first focus on Einstein tori.
 Our first result classifies their intersections. \begin{thm} Let $T_1,T_2\subset \Einth$ be Einstein tori.
 Suppose that $T_1\neq T_2$.
 Then $T_1\cap T_2$ is nonempty, and exactly one of the following possibilities occurs: \begin{itemize} \item $T_1\cap T_2$ is a union of two photons which intersect in exactly one point. \item $T_1\cap T_2$ is a spacelike circle and the intersection is transverse. \item $T_1\cap T_2$ is a timelike circle and the intersection is transverse. \end{itemize}